splunk/public-o11y-docs/gdi/opentelemetry/components/databricks-receiver.rst

      - Spark Org ID.
 See :ref:`spark-substytem-databricks` for information on how to found this value.
      - Yes
    * - ``spark_endpoint``
-     - Spark API endpoint, composed of protocol, hostname, and, optionally, the port.
+     - Spark API endpoint, composed of protocol, host name, and, optionally, the port.
 See :ref:`spark-substytem-databricks` for information on how to found this value.
      - Yes
    * - ``spark_ui_port``
      - Spark UI Port.
 Usually, the port is ``40001``.
 See :ref:`spark-substytem-databricks` for information on how to found this value.